-Some banks charge a set-up fee and this is usually around 2% of the value of the loan.
-They will also charge an appraisal fee of 0.5% and you will need to pay the notary a fee of 1.5% of the amount of the mortgage to register the mortgage in the land registry.
+Banks will charge a set-up fee and this is usually around 2% of the value of the loan.
+They will also charge an appraisal fee of 0.5% and you will need to pay the notary a fee of 1.5% of the amount of the mortgage to register the mortgage lender in the land registry.

-There are other options available to you to finance buying a ski property in Austria.
+There may be other options available to you to finance buying a ski property in Austria.
 An alternative option is to borrow against an existing property in your own country of residence and to make a purchase as a cash buyer.